ShaolinPu/ShaolinPu.github.io/_pages/about.md

 I am a Ph.D. candidate in the Department of Analytics, Information, and Operations of School of Business at the University of Kansas, specializing in Information Systems.

-My research lies at the intersection of digital innovation, entrepreneurship, crowdfunding digital platform strategies and operations, and the strategic impact of GenAI in Business.
+My research lies at the intersection of digital innovation, entrepreneurship, digital economy, crowdfunding and sharing economy, digital platform strategies and operations, and the strategic impact of GenAI in Business.

 I teach Data Analysis and Forecasting courses for undergraduate students.